 - Any boat that does not meet the criteria for a Non-Powered registration

-- Kayaks (this includes the small yellow kayaks)
+- Kayaks (this includes smaller sized kayaks and kid kayaks)

 - Peddle boats